xero/boxart/README.md

-# box art
+# video game box art

-video game emulator box art for arcade, portable, and home consoles.
-4 image mix including wheel art (marquee or title logo), screenshot, 3d box art, and cartridge or console where available. currently for 640x480 devices w/ the 300px text offset.
+video game emulator box art collection for arcade, portable, and home consoles. the multi-image mix includes wheel art (marquee or title logo), screenshot, 3d box, and cartridge or console. the layouts adapts for portrait and landscape boxes. currently only 640x480 devices w/a 300px text offset are supported.
+1x1 mixes are planned.

+> [!INFO]
+> the repo contains both fully rendered images and rom scraper configs for diy use

 ## previews